Worlds become data

 Minimum submission requirement

 If you are going to not be able to submit at least two term papers, and/or be unable to submit the final paper then it would be unfair on the other students to allow you to pass the course.
-Please ensure you and your college registrar or faculty/department advisor get in touch with me as early as possible if this may be the case for you.
+But it is not a situation that I want to get into.
+Please ensure you and your college registrar or faculty/department advisor get in touch with me as early as possible if this may be the case for you so that we can work out a solution.